 Net Meter: This meter is used by your utility to determine your bill.
 If you have a solar system, it measures both the electricity the utility delivers to you and the excess you send to the utility when your solar system produces more than you are using.

-Production Meter: If you are receiving an incentive based on the solar system’s total output of electricity measured in kilowatt hours, an external meter will be installed near the existing utility meter.
+Production Meter: If you are registered or certified to receive a Production or RESIP Incentive based on the solar system’s total output of electricity measured in kilowatt hours, an external meter will be installed near the existing utility meter.

 Emergency Disconnect: Every solar system has a clearly labeled external on/off switch for safety purposes.
 Depending on various factors and codes, the disconnect is either a stand-alone unit or it is integrated into the inverter box.

-Conduit: Conduit contains the wiring to bring power from solar into the buidling.
+Conduit: Conduit protects the wires carrying power from solar into the building.

 Pictured here are the Utility Net Meter (top left), Production Meter which measures all the solar electricity produced, and a Solar Edge Inverter.
 All equipment is usually surface mounted on the exterior of the building near where the existing utility meter is located.